Coronavirus: Travel Information

 Yes, you can split your fare for every ticket type and will likely make savings on all of them.

 Return Tickets - You can often save by splitting your fare with Return tickets.
-For example, if you were travelling from Newcastle to London Kings Cross on a return journey, we might recommend you to split your ticket at Doncaster.
-In this case, a return ticket from Newcastle to Doncaster and another return ticket from Doncaster to London Kings Cross may be cheapest.
+For example, if you were travelling from Newcastle to London Kings Cross on a return journey, we might recommend splitting your ticket at Doncaster.
+In this case, a return ticket from Newcastle to Doncaster and another return ticket from Doncaster to London Kings Cross may be the cheapest.
 Alternatively, we might split your journey into 4 single tickets to cover the same return journey.

 Split 1; Newcastle to Doncaster (Return)